LightJason/lightjason.github.io/content/knowledgebase/multiassignments.md

     text: "kb: Advanced - Plan Triggering Techniques"
 ---

-The [multi-assignment](http://lightjason.github.io/AgentSpeak/rrd-output/html/org/lightjason/agentspeak/grammar/Agent.g4/index.htm#aaf72be46bb3458f45cf02c8858d96be) allowed to extract elements from a list into different variables.
+The [multi-assignment](http://lightjason.github.io/AgentSpeak/rrd-output/html/org/lightjason/agentspeak/grammar/Agent.g4/index.htm#aaf72be46bb3458f45cf02c8858d96be) allows to extract elements from a list into different variables.
 It is similar to the [head-tail-notation of Prolog](https://en.wikibooks.org/wiki/Prolog/Lists) but here we can create complex structures.

 <!--more-->